 Project End Date: 2023

 Australia’s urban landscape has seen a shift towards apartment construction, with apartments now accounting for a third of all new residential building approvals in Australia.
 This construction boom has given rise to concerns about the quality, amenity and future versatility of apartment stock, with reports of micro apartments, windowless rooms and poor access to sunlight and air.
 Which raises the question – are apartment residents in Australia really living the high life?

 Apartment design guidance differs across Australia in its detail, the specificity of requirements, and regulatory basis, with many states providing limited guidance.
 Could these policies influence the quality of the housing provided, and the health and wellbeing of residents?
 The HIGH LIFE Study has been set up to test whether specific apartment design features, and ‘the dose’ of these features, could impact residents’ health and wellbeing.
 It aims to provide the policy-specific health evidence needed to help create healthy higher density environments for future generations of apartment dwellers.

-The HIGH LIFE Study is collecting information on apartments constructed in Perth, Melbourne and Sydney in the last 10 years.
+The HIGH LIFE Study recently collected information on apartments constructed in Perth, Melbourne and Sydney in the last 10 years.
 Apartments in these cities have been developed with different levels of policy guidance.
-Within each city, apartment residents in diverse neighbourhoods will be surveyed, and objective measures of apartment design and wider neighbourhood characteristics (such as access to shops, services, transport and parks) were created.
+Within each city, apartment residents in diverse neighbourhoods were surveyed, and objective measures of apartment design and wider neighbourhood characteristics (such as access to shops, services, transport and parks) were created.

-The HIGH LIFE Study is funded by the Australian Research Council (DE160100140), and supported by RMIT University and The University of Western Australia.
-We have ethics approval from The University of Western Australia (Ref: RA/4/1/8735).
+The HIGH LIFE Study is funded by the Western Australian Health Promotion Foundation (Healthway) (#31986) and an Australian Research Council Discovery Early Career Award (DE160100140).
+We have ethics approval from RMIT University (CHEAN B 21146-10/17) and The University of Western Australia (Ref: RA/4/1/8735).